Mature Masculine

 Chump

 The Chump is what happens when humility loses its ground in confidence.
-He won't take needed leadership, deferring even when he has the most expertise.
+The Chump will not step into needed leadership, deferring even when he has the most expertise.
 He mistakes self-doubt for humility and confuses hiding with service.
 He believes shrinking back is virtuous, but it only blocks his gifts.

 The Mature Chief stands on two pillars: confidence and humility.
 The Chump has kept only one.
-He has humility without the confidence that makes it stable, the initiative that makes it useful, or the agency that makes it real.
+He has humility without the confidence that makes it stable or the initiative that makes it useful.
 His service has become invisibility.
 He has lost the force that lets humility make an impact.

-He defers to others even when he has the expertise.
+The Chump defers to others even when he has the expertise.
 He avoids taking charge even when others need direction.
 He hides his abilities behind false modesty.
-His humility has become self-erasure—he serves by disappearing, leads by following, and refuses agency when it's most needed.
+His humility has become self-erasure.

 Chump Declarations